 What makes Australian coffee better?

 If you go to order a flat white overseas, you know that it is just not the same.
-Australians do coffee well, and it can often be a relief to have your preferred coffee order when you get home, or, if you are an aficionado, your own particularised home brewed coffee.
+Australians do coffee well, and it can often be a relief to have your preferred coffee order when you get home from an overseas holiday.
+Alternatively, if you are an aficionado, you enjoy your own particularised brewed coffee at home, with your home coffee set-up.

 So, why is this the case?
 Why is Australian coffee so good that Starbucks struggles in Australia?
 How has Australia managed to arrive at a point where international coffee titans struggle against corner mum-and-dad cafes.
 Well, it is a result of Australia’s Italian and Greek influence.
 After WWII, these cultures brought with them their appreciation for good coffee.
 Australia simply added milk.